 And then there’s Angela Makholwa’s Red Ink.
 Lucy Khambule is one half of The Publicists, a Johannesburg company which she owns with her friend, Patricia Moabelo.
 But, she’s at a bit of a crossroads for a few reasons.
 Everything changes when she gets a telephone call from Napoleon Dingiswayo, who’s in a maximum-security prison for a series of horrific killings.
 She had written to him during her years in journalism, and he kept her contact information.
 Now, he wants to meet her and possibly have her write a book about him.
 The offer is extremely tempting, since Khambule has always wanted to write a book.
 So, she goes to the prison, and she and her interviewee start working together.
 Then, some very unsettling and violent things begin to happen.
 Dingiswayo can’t be responsible for them, since he is in a maximum-security facility.
 But if he’s not guilty, then who is?
 And what might that say about the murders for which he’s in prison?
 Now, the whole theory of what really happened has to be set aside and re-examined.
 And Khambule will have to do that quickly, before anything else happens.

 It’s never easy or fun to have to toss something aside and start over again.
 But sometimes, it’s the only way to get to the truth.
 And the sleuth who can do that is more likely to find out the real answers.

-*NOTE: The title of this post is a line from Billy Joel’s The Great Wall of China.
+*NOTE: The title of this post is the title of a Billy Joel song.